 When Catelyn Tully was 8 years old, Hoster called Brynden a "black goat", causing Brynden to point out their house sigil was a trout, and named himself the Blackfish ever since.
 Since Catelyn Tully was born in either 264 AC or 265 AC (see Catelyn Tully), this event occurred in either 272 AC, 273 AC or 274 AC.

 Petyr Baelish's duel against Brandon Stark

 Brandon Stark was born in 262 AC, and was 20 years old during the duel.
-Brandon was also 20 years old when he died,, and according to a semi-canon source, Brandon's death occured in 282 AC.
-As Brandon's year of birth means that he could only have ben 20 years old in 282 AC and 283 AC, and his death occured in 282 AC, Brandon's duel against Petyr could only have occured in 282 AC.
+Brandon was also 20 years old when he died,, and according to a semi-canon source, Brandon's death occurred in 282 AC.
+As Brandon's year of birth means that he could only have ben 20 years old in 282 AC and 283 AC, and his death occurred in 282 AC, Brandon's duel against Petyr could only have occurred in 282 AC.

 - From Joffrey Baratheon's nameday celebration, we have:

 - +0,5 months (a fortnight) until Jon Arryn's death.
 Raven's are sent to Winterfell, over an unknown timeframe.
 King Robert travels to Winterfell

 - +1,5 months for King Robert to travel to Winterfell.
 Judged by the passages of time given for the journey form Winterfell to King's Landing, with the remaining distance compared to the distance given with a timeframe.
 The journey from King's Landing to Winterfell is shortened slightly, to prevent errors.